 Another break in the early winter-like weather of Colorado on Friday, November 8 motivated me to undertake a fishing excursion.
 I arrived at the trailhead of the small backcountry stream that is quickly becoming a favorite, and I quickly assembled my Orvis Access four weight and made a .6 mile hike along the snow and ice covered trail.
 The temperature was thirty-two degrees, when I arrived at the trailhead parking lot, and when I departed at 1PM, the thermometer rose to the mid-fifties.
-The weather was fairly tolerable during the two hours on Elk Creek, as the sun’s rays created solar warming.
+The weather was fairly tolerable during the two hours on Canyon Creek, as the sun’s rays created solar warming.

 The flows of the small creek were low and clear and ideal for my late season venture.
 I began my fly fishing effort with a yellow fat Albert, 20 incher, and salvation nymph; but when I broke for lunch at noon, the fish counter remained solidly locked on 0.

 All the gorgeous pools that yielded one or two nice trout in the summer and early fall seemed devoid of fish.
 I momentarily hooked up with one decent trout at the tail of a small deep pool, but that was the extent of the action in the first hour.
 Normally I manage to spook fish, but on Friday I only spotted three fleeing fish, as I slowly progressed up the backcountry stream.